Bryan Robson: Thailand national team

-On 23 September 2009, Robson agreed to become coach of Thailand national team in his first foray into international football management.
+On 23 September 2009, Robson agreed to become coach of the Thailand national team in his first foray into international football management.
 He was contracted to manage the team through to the 2014 World Cup.
-On 14 November 2009, Robson celebrated his first competitive match in charge of the team with a 3–1 away victory against Singapore in a 2011 Asian Cup qualifying group match.
-On 18 November 2009, Robson then suffered his first loss – a 1–0 defeat against Singapore on home soil.
-In January 2010, this was followed by two goalless draws with Jordan and Iran during 2011 Asian Cup qualifying.
-On 3 March 2010, Robson's Thailand suffered a 1–0 defeat by the hands of Iran in Tehran in their final Group E game, effectively ending their hopes of qualifying for 2011 Asian Cup.
+On 14 November, Robson celebrated his first competitive match in charge of the team with a 3–1 away victory against Singapore in a 2011 AFC Asian Cup qualifying group match.
+On 18 November, Robson then suffered his first loss – a 1–0 defeat against Singapore on home soil.
+In January 2010, this was followed by two goalless draws with Jordan and Iran during qualification.
+On 3 March 2010, Robson's Thailand suffered a 1–0 defeat by the hands of Iran in Tehran in their final Group E game, effectively ending their hopes of qualifying for 2011 AFC Asian Cup.

-On 11 August 2010, Robson led Thailand to another victory against Singapore with a score of 1–0 on home soil.
+On 11 August, Robson led Thailand to another victory against Singapore with a score of 1–0 on home soil.
 In September 2010, Robson overcame Bob Houghton's India in a friendly with a score of 2–1 away from home.
-In December 2010, Robson failed to bring Thailand past the Group A of the 2010 AFF Suzuki Cup after managing only 2 draws against Laos and Malaysia and losing to Indonesia.
-He resigned as manager on 8 June 2011, and has since returned to his role as an Official Club Ambassador for Manchester United.
+In December 2010, Robson failed to bring Thailand past the Group A of the 2010 AFF Championship after managing only two draws against Laos and Malaysia and losing to Indonesia.
+He resigned as manager on 8 June 2011, and has since returned to his role as a club ambassador for Manchester United.

 Life outside football

 Personal life

-Robson married Denise Brindley on 2 June 1979.
+Robson has been married to his wife Denise since 2 June 1979.
+Denise is from the Great Barr area and met Robson early on in his playing career with West Bromwich Albion.
 The couple have three children: Claire (born 17 September 1980), Charlotte (born 17 June 1982), and Ben (born 2 September 1988).
 In 2000, Robson reportedly had an affair with Sky Sports reporter Clare Tomlinson.